MarshP/learn-mathematics/Mathematics/Secondary/Algebra I/Linear Equations.md

 - **Solve linear equations** in one variable with a 4 step process.
 - Spot **conditional** (normal solvable, inc. 1y = 0), **identity** (0y = 0 **but not** 1y = 0; solution is any real number {ℝ} ) and **contradiction** (no solution is true {∅} ) equations.
 - Define **ratio, rate and proportion**.
-- Solve **ratio equations** by starting with cross multiplication then the four steps.
+- !
+I dunno about this.
+More usually seems to need simplification with LCD!
+Solve **proportion equations** by starting with cross multiplication then the four steps.

 ## Solve linear equations in one variable